 The Fund’s Proposal Review Committee is tasked with evaluating proposals and making funding recommendations to the Board of 1616 Latimer Fund.
 Based on the historic preservation guidelines of the Secretary of the Interior and the Master Plan of the Cosmopolitan Club, the Fund developed principles, design standards, and proposal requirements to ensure consistency on the part of the proposers and the reviewers.
 The Proposal Review Committee is made up of architectural, design and engineering professionals, and includes an independent historic preservation architecture professional.

-When the Clubhouse fully reopens, bi-monthly Gallery Shows and the Holiday Boutique are open to the public.
+Bi-monthly Gallery Shows and the Holiday Boutique are open to the public.
 Tours of 1616 Latimer Street may be scheduled for professional groups in advance and are based on volunteer/staff availability.
 To inquire about tours call 215-735-1057 x2.

 The board members of 1616 Latimer Fund (2021) bring relevant financial, design, legal and fundraising experience, and include: